alphagov/paas-tech-docs/source/documentation/index.md

 To be hosted on the GOV.UK PaaS, your app must:

-- follow the [twelve-factor application principles](/#12-factor-application-principles); this will be true if your app was written to be deployed to another PaaS like Heroku
+- follow the [twelve-factor application principles](/#12-factor-application-principles); this will be true if your app has been written so it can deploy to another PaaS like Heroku
 - [store data classified up to ‘official’](/#data-security-classification); your app cannot store data classified as 'secret' or 'top secret'
-- written in a language supported by a [Cloud Foundry buildpack](/#buildpacks)):
+- be built using a [supported buildpack](/#buildpacks) or written in one of these languages:
     - Go
     - Nodejs
     - Java